 A Touchstone® file (also known as an SnP file) is an ASCII text file used for documenting the n-port network parameter data of an active device or passive interconnect network.
-While Touchstone® files have been accepted as a de-facto standard for the transfer of frequency dependent n-port n-port parameters, up until now there has been no formal documentation of the file format or syntax.
+While Touchstone® files have been accepted as a de-facto standard for the transfer of frequency dependent n-port parameters, up until this document no formal specification of the file format or syntax had been produced.
 This document, based upon information from Agilent Technologies, Inc. (the originator of Touchstone®), is a formal specification of the Touchstone® file format, intended for use with documents and specifications produced by the GEIA/IBIS Open Forum.